HewlettPackard/Docker-SimpliVity/ops/README.md

 # Introduction

-Express Containers with Docker Enterprise Edition (EE) is a complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy a containers-as-a-service (CaaS) platform, allowing you to get up and running quickly and efficiently.
+HPE Express Containers with Docker Enterprise Edition (EE) is a complete solution from Hewlett Packard Enterprise that includes all the hardware, software, professional services, and support you need to deploy a containers-as-a-service (CaaS) platform, allowing you to get up and running quickly and efficiently.
 The solution takes the HPE hyperconverged infrastructure and combines it with Docker’s enterprise-grade container platform, popular open source tools, along with deployment and advisory services from HPE Pointnext.

-Express Containers with Docker EE is ideal for customers migrating legacy applications to containers, transitioning to a container DevOps development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
-Express Containers with Docker EE provides a solution for both IT development and IT operations, and comes in two versions.
-The version for IT developers (Express Containers with Docker EE: Dev Edition) addresses the need to provide a cloud-like container development environment with built-in container tooling.
-The version for IT operations (Express Containers with Docker EE: Ops Edition) addresses the need to have a production ready environment that is very easy to deploy and manage.
+HPE Express Containers with Docker EE is ideal for customers migrating legacy applications to containers, transitioning to a container DevOps development model or needing a hybrid environment to support container and non-containerized applications on a common VM platform.
+HPE Express Containers with Docker EE provides a solution for both IT development and IT operations, and comes in two versions.
+The version for IT developers (HPE Express Containers with Docker EE: Dev Edition) addresses the need to provide a cloud-like container development environment with built-in container tooling.
+The version for IT operations (HPE Express Containers with Docker EE: Ops Edition) addresses the need to have a production ready environment that is very easy to deploy and manage.

-This document describes the best practices for deploying and operating the Express Containers with Docker EE: Ops Edition.
+This document describes the best practices for deploying and operating the HPE Express Containers with Docker EE: Ops Edition.
 It describes how to automate the provisioning of the environment using a set of Ansible playbooks.
 It also outlines a set of manual steps to harden, secure and audit the overall status of the system.
-A corresponding document focused on setting up Express Containers with Docker EE: Dev Edition will also be available.
+A corresponding document focused on setting up HPE Express Containers with Docker EE: Dev Edition will also be available.

 **Note**
-- The Ansible playbooks described in this document are only intended for Day 0 deployment automation of Docker EE on SimpliVity
+- The Ansible playbooks described in this document are only intended for Day 0 deployment automation of Docker EE on HPE SimpliVity
 - The Ansible playbooks described in this document are not directly supported by HPE and are intended as an example of deploying Docker EE on HPE SimpliVity.
-We welcome input from the user community via Github to help us prioritize all future bug fixes and feature enhancements
+We welcome input from the user community via GitHub to help us prioritize all future bug fixes and feature enhancements

 ## About Ansible

 Ansible is an open-source automation engine that automates software provisioning, configuration management and application deployment.

-As with most configuration management software, Ansible has two types of server: the controlling machine and the nodes.
+As with most configuration management software, Ansible has two types of servers: the controlling machine and the nodes.
 A single controlling machine orchestrates the nodes by deploying modules to the nodes over SSH.
 The modules are temporarily stored on the nodes and communicate with the controlling machine through a JSON protocol over the standard output.
 When Ansible is not managing nodes, it does not consume resources because no daemons or programs are executing for Ansible in the background.
 Ansible uses one or more inventory files to manage the configuration of the multiple nodes in the system.

-In contrast with other popular configuration management software such as Chef, Puppet, and CFEngine, Ansible uses an agentless architecture.
+In contrast with other popular configuration management software, such as Chef, Puppet, and CFEngine, Ansible uses an agentless architecture.
 With an agent-based architecture, nodes must have a locally installed daemon that communicates with a controlling machine.
 With an agentless architecture, nodes are not required to install and run background daemons to connect with a controlling machine.
 This type of architecture reduces the overhead on the network by preventing the nodes from polling the controlling machine.

-More information about Ansible can be found here: [http://docs.ansible.com](http://docs.ansible.com)
+More information about Ansible can be found at: [http://docs.ansible.com](http://docs.ansible.com)

 ## About Docker Enterprise Edition

-Docker Enterprise Edition (EE) is the leading enterprise containers-as-a-service (CaaS) software platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
+Docker Enterprise Edition (EE) is a leading enterprise containers-as-a-service (CaaS) software platform for IT that manages and secures diverse applications across disparate infrastructure, both on-premises and in the cloud.
 Docker EE provides integrated container management and security from development to production.
 Enterprise-ready capabilities like multi-architecture orchestration and secure software supply chain give IT teams the ability to manage and secure containers without breaking the developer experience.

 Docker EE provides